jonathashenrique7/jonathashenrique7/README.md

 ### Hi there 👋 ####

 -  😄 I’m currently working on a personal finance app.
--  📚 I'm fascinated with Shell Script and Python programming languages!
+-  📚 I'm fascinated with Python programming languages!
--  💰 I’m looking for help with Mojo
+-  💰 I’m looking for help with Julia and Nim programming languages.
 -  🌎 Be welcome friends!!!!!!!